 Leather has a Patina.
 What else Develops Patina over Time?

 You are quite right.
 This is the first question we should ask ourselves.
 What everyday objects develop a patina like natural leather?

 The patina develops on many organic objects, derived from natural materials.

-This process is naturally happening, since thousands of years, and is caused by the exposure of the material to the conditions of life on earth (philosophical no?).
+This process has been happening naturally for thousands of years, and is caused by the exposure of the material to the conditions of life on earth (philosophical no?).

 The process is sometimes very long, that's why we don't notice right away that an object has a patina.
 But if you take two pictures at two different times, you can clearly see a transformation of the material.

 Wood is a perfect example.